johannesnoordanus/svg2gcode/README.md

   --cuttingspeed <default:1000>
                         cutting speed in mm/min --imagepower <default:300>
-                        maximum laser power while drawing an image (as a rule of thumb set to 1/3 of the machine maximum) --cuttingpower <default:850>
+                        maximum laser power while drawing an image (as a rule of thumb set to 1/3 of the machine maximum for a 5W laser) --cuttingpower <default:850>
-                        sets laser power of line drawings/cutting --rapidmove           generate inbetween G0 moves --xmaxtravel <default:300>
+                        sets laser power of line drawings/cutting --rapidmove <default:10>
+                        generate G0 moves between shapes, for images: G0 moves when skipping more than 10mm (default), 0 is no G0 moves --noise <default:0>   reduces image noise by not emitting pixels with power lower or equal than this setting --constantburn        use constant burn mode M3 (a bit more dangerous!), instead of dynamic burn mode M4 --xmaxtravel <default:300>
                         machine x-axis lengh in mm --ymaxtravel <default:400>
                         machine y-axis lengh in mm --fan                 set machine fan on
   -V, --version         show version number and exit

 ```
 ### Notes:
   - example command to create two types of gcode file, one containing the drawings of the .svg, the other containing the images: